guardian/frontend/docs/ab-testing.md

 Optimizely is a client-side framework, which is limited for some types of testing.

-It adds a rather large overhead to the cookie.
+It adds a rather large overhead to the cookie (mine is 2.5kb).